sktime/sktime/docs/source/developer_guide/add_estimators.rst

 ``check_estimator`` does not raise exceptions by default, the default is returning them as dictionary values.
 To raise the exceptions instead, e.g., for debugging, use the argument ``return_exceptions=False``, which will raise the exceptions instead of returning them as dictionary values.
+In that case, there will be at most one exception raised, namely the first exception encountered in the test execution order.

 To run or exclude certain tests, use the ``tests_to_run`` or ``tests_to_exclude`` arguments.
 Values provided should be names of tests (str), or a list of names of tests.